sine2pi/FAMOptimizer/README.md

 # FAMOptimizer
 Frequency-Adaptive Momentum optimizer with parameter-specific handlers. + FAMScheduler.

-Beta .
-Working.
-I'm surprised too.
-Proof of concept.
+Work in progress.

 This optimizer is specifically for ASR type models but works well without the FAM which can be controlled (turned on) by step count. fam_start_step=100